Yeh Pyaar Nahi Toh Kya Hai: Plot

 The show is set in Delhi, and revolves around Siddhant Sinha and Anushka Reddy.

 Anushka Reddy, daughter of Telugu industrialist Krishna Kanth "KK" Reddy returns home after spending seven years in the US.
-Siddhant Sinha is a budding lawyer, belongs to middle-class Kayastha family from Bihar, and is the son of lawyer Prabhakar Sinha who was KK's legal advisor, right-hand man, confidante, and best friend.
+Siddhant Sinha is a budding lawyer, belongs to middle-class Brahmin family from Bihar, and is the son of lawyer Prabhakar Sinha who was KK's legal advisor, right-hand man, confidante, and best friend.
 Siddhant and Anushka are childhood friends, who broke up seven years earlier due to misunderstandings.

 Siddhant's father helps KK out of any disasters in both business and personal issues.
 Prabhakar owes KK, who helped him 18 years ago, and also values his friendship with KK.
 Siddhant joins his father at the Reddys' company where Anushka has joined as the head of Human Resources.

 When an accident happens to KK's rival company, said company's owner, Sumit Goyal, insists it was sabotage done by KK's company, in order to win back a certain deal KK lost.
-Though KK's company is able to the clear the investigation, Prabhakar has a nagging theory that perhaps KK had something to do with the incident.
+Though KK's company is able to the clear the investigation, Prabhakar has a nagging theory that someone influential had something to do with the incident.
 Prabhakar dies while trying to investigate the details of the deal and the accident.
 Doctors confirm his death was due to sudden cardiac arrest caused by acid reflux.